top of page

 success+ful=successful

-Spelling conventions apply when adding suffixes.
+Spelling conventions apply when adding suffixes, especially with the addition of vowel suffixes.

 When prefixes are added to the beginning of base words (latin roots) new words are created.